 - ⅓ cup chopped black olives

 - ¼ cup chopped fresh parsley, or more, to taste

 - 2 tablespoons minced fresh dill, or more, to taste

 - 2 scallion, green parts only, thinly sliced

 - 2 tablespoons toasted sunflower seeds

-- 1/2 cup natural vinaigrette dressing, prepared or homemade,
+- ½ cup natural vinaigrette dressing, prepared orhomemade, more or less as desired

 - Salt and freshly ground pepper to taste